 The explosions starts as an unfortunate side-effect of improved medicine.

 Humanity has just experienced a population explosion.
 While there are various factors that enabled the explosion to continue, there is one single clear reason why the explosion happened.
-It is not birth rates, which actually fell as the population explosion happened.
-There is clear data that birth rates feel, and at no time during the explosion reached pre-explosion birth-rates, even during ‘baby-booms’.
+It was not increased birth rates, which actually fell during the population explosion.
+Birth rates fell, and at no time during the explosion reached pre-explosion birth-rates, even during ‘baby-booms’.

 There are people who explore theories such as how improved farming allowed supporting an increased population, and factors such of these explain how managed to sustain the increased population, but it not the cause of the increased population.
 Given that birth rates did not increase, it is clear that is the advances in medicine that caused the explosion.